-To help keep a sensible record of the data taken and the students who took it, please set up a personal directory: ...\student's documents\[your\name].
+To help keep a sensible record of the data taken and the students who took it, please set up a personal directory: ...\student's documents\[your_name].
 When you take data with MatLab, you will specify your data file names with that directory.
-The MatLab scripts that you will be using live in ... \supercond\m.files.
+You will also have to add your directory to MatLab's search path.
+The MatLab scripts that you will be using live in ...\supercond\m.files.
 Before using them, copy them into your own directory.
 Then you can safely modify them if you must.